leosid-dev/scratch/README.md

 __Directory Structure:__

  - Use ```riscv_makefile.inc``` to modify GCC Toolchain Directory and RISC-V specific parameters as required.
 This repo supports both V and PSIMD compatible kernels but they are mutually exclusive.
-Use suitable toolchain's respectively (Switch the Toolchain path).
+Use suitable Toolchain respectively (Switch the Toolchain path).
   - Modify ```TARGET_ARCH=rv32gcp/rv32imp``` to enable PSIMD or ```TARGET_ARCH=rv32imv/rv32im_zve32x``` to enable V extension in ```riscv_makefile.inc```.
    - Run the below command to get required sources (TFLM, muriscv_nn, erap).